-Based on claims, the most frequently occurring Outpatient Primary Diagnosis from all of our D-SNP members was hypertension and diabetes accounting for the highest volume of total visits.
+The most frequently occurring Outpatient Primary Diagnosis from all of our D-SNP members was hypertension and diabetes accounting for the highest volume of total visits.
 The top conditions are also consistent when we look at other reports on condition categories and when comparing information to the overall Medicare population.
 Comorbid conditions that are secondary to the most frequent outpatient conditions are hypertension, hyperlipidemia and shortness of breath.